-Judging by its ingredients alone, this Halo line appears to be an above-average dry dog food.
+Judging by its ingredients alone, Halo looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 32% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 42% for the overall product line.
+Not counting the Vegan recipe, as a group, the brand features an average protein content of 32% and a mean fat level of 18%.
+Together, these figures suggest a carbohydrate content of 43% for the overall product line.

-When you consider the notable protein-boosting effect of the peas and pea protein, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the pea products and flaxseed, this looks like the profile of a kibble containing just a moderate amount of meat.

-Halo dry dog food is a plant-based kibble containing a moderate amount of chicken, salmon or lamb as its main sources of animal protein, thus earning the brand 4 stars.
+Halo is a plant-based dry dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 4 stars.